Julianne2025/Data-Analytics-Portfolio/README.md

 Now I have imported this invoice and chart of accounts tables into Power BI from SQL Server for demonstration purposes as fact and COA tables.
 DAX measures are included.
 Dashboards are published to my Power BI Service account.

-***Business Q&A***:  Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, freight cost per mile, freight cost per pound.
+***Business Q&A***:  What is the freight spend analysis?
+Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, freight cost per mile, freight cost per pound.

 ***Business Problems***:  Lack of timely freight spend analysis.
 Data is from one consolidated invoice for one week so no trend or budget data is available.